 A real estate agent and potential homebuyer inside of a modern kitchen

-Screening potential tenants is a crucial step in renting out your property in the Bay Area.
-You want to attract tenants who will be reliable and responsible in paying rent and taking care of the property.
+Screening tenants is a crucial step in renting out your property in the Bay Area.
+You want to attract tenants to your house who will be reliable and responsible, pay rent on time, and respect the property.

-You should also be careful not to discriminate against potential tenants based on race, gender, religion, or other protected characteristics under the Fair Housing Act.
+Landlords should also be careful not to discriminate against prospective tenants based on race, gender, religion, or other protected characteristics under the Fair Housing Act.

 Prepare Your Home for Renters

 To attract high-quality tenants, you need to ensure that your property is in good condition and ready for renters.
 This might involve repairs or upgrades, such as fixing leaks, painting walls, or installing new appliances.
-You should ensure that the property is clean and well-maintained inside and out.
+You should ensure that the property is clean and well-maintained inside and out prior to renting.

 Additionally, consider adding features to make your property more attractive to potential tenants.
 This can include high-speed internet, smart home technology, or amenities like in-unit laundry.
 Investing in your property can attract tenants willing to pay a premium for a well-maintained and attractive rental property.